aeoncloud/100-Days-of-Code-in-Python/Day 5/README.md

 - Learned about the concepts of _if/else_ statements.
 - Learned about the concepts of logical operators in Python.
 - Generated actual Q&A's using _if_ statements.
-- Debugged common coding errors such as NameError and SyntaxError.
+- Debugged common coding errors such as NameError, SyntaxError and IndentationError.

 ## Learning Outcome
 Project 4: Built a "Who am I?" game with your favorite TV/movie characters.